 What is Authentication?

-While it seems like it can be a simple question, What is authentication and why does it exist?, this actually requires some deep investigation to be really understand.
-Fundamentally it is about security.
-In this article we'll review what is Authentication, how it works, and why it exists.
+While it seems like it can be a simple question, What is authentication and why does it exist?, this actually requires some deep investigation to be really understood.
+Fundamentally, it is about security.
+In this article, we'll review what is Authentication, how it works, and why it exists.
 It's worth mentioning that there is even a longer question that resolves the confusion around What's the difference between authentication and authorization.
 For the rest of this article, we'll only focus on the user identity part of authentication.

 Backgroundโ